nbrandaleone/what-is-a-container/lnl-container.md

 ---
 # Vocabulary

+## Container = A standardized unit of software

 - *images*
-A filesystem consisting of all programs/libraries/dependencies required for your code to run.
+A filesystem consisting of all code/libraries/dependencies required for your code to run.
 Smaller is better (speed/security), but the image could be an entire Linux distro.
-Packaged in tarfiles, usually inlayers.
+Packaged in tarfiles, usually in layers.
+Stored in repos like DockerHub or ECR.

 - *container*
 A process running in your custom filesystem